Walt Disney's Carousel of Progress: Soundtrack

 The entire soundtrack for the Disneyland version (1967–1973) can be heard on A Musical History of Disneyland (2005).
 The soundtrack was also released as part of the 5-disc CD set Walt Disney and the 1964 World's Fair released on March 24, 2009, which includes instrumental versions of "There's a Great Big Beautiful Tomorrow" representing different eras of progress, and an early "Alternate Universe" version of the complete show.
 The complete 1975 "Now is the Time" version was found on Walt Disney World Forever.
-The current (1994) theme song of the show, "There's A Great Big Beautiful Tomorrow", was previously available on the 2008 "Four Parks – One World: Walt Disney World" album and is currently available on the two-disc "Walt Disney World Resort Official Album" from 2013, along with other hard-to-find songs from the Walt Disney World parks.
+The 1994 theme song of the show, "There's A Great Big Beautiful Tomorrow", was previously available on the 2008 "Four Parks – One World: Walt Disney World" album and is currently available on the two-disc "Walt Disney World Resort Official Album" from 2013, along with other hard-to-find songs from the Walt Disney World parks.

 The theme song "There's a Great Big Beautiful Tomorrow" was found on a few official theme park albums over the years, including: